French Beer and Cheese Pairing Guide: The Best Combinations That Actually Work

 Funky Washed Rinds With Farmhouse Ales

-This is where things get a bit more adventurous, and I love it.
-Cheeses with a washed rind, those that often have a pungent aroma and a slightly sticky exterior, can be a challenge.
-But I’ve found that a rustic Farmhouse Ale, or a Saison, is often the perfect partner.
+It’s here the excitement begins, and I just love every bit of it.
+Cheeses with washed rind that are usually pungent and have somewhat slimy outside, though, can be a real hassle.
+They just feel… well, harder to handle, in a way.
+But I’ve found that a rustic Farmhouse Ale or a Saison is often the perfect partner.
 These beers, with their often complex, earthy, and sometimes even slightly funky yeast characteristics, can stand up to and even complement the bold flavors of a washed rind.
 It’s a pairing that respects the intensity of both components.

 Here’s a quick rundown of some complementary flavor ideas: